 - The Uffizi gallery, Florence.
 Arguably one of the most famous museums in the entire world, it houses some of the most important works of art of the Renaissance period, including paintings and sculptures from Michelangelo, Raphael, Titian and Leonardo da Vinci.
 Explore it with one of our licensed tour guides on a private Uffizi tour.

 - The Accademia gallery, Florence.
 Michelangelo’s David, a masterpiece of Renaissance sculpture and one of the most famous sculpture ever produced, can be admired here.
-If you’re planning a trip to Florence, book our dedicated Accademia tour to skip the queue.

 - The Duomo in Florence.
 A triumph of green, rose and carrara marble, Florence cathedral is a sight not to miss.
 A museum ticket includes a visit to the church’s dome, from which you can admire Florence from above.